Waffle maker with a vertical orientation that reduces spills and encourages an even cook.

 Not the best for thicker batters or if you want to make waffles with add-in ingredients.

-Easy to clean after use with its high-quality nonstick plate.
+Easy to clean with its high-quality nonstick plate.
 Delivers consistently crispy results.
-Stainless steel housing adds to the model's overall durability.
-Temperature control is easy to adjust to preference.
+Stainless steel housing adds to the durability.
+Temperature control is easy to adjust.
 Cool-touch handle for safe opening and closing.

 Lacks the bells and whistles of some pricier machines, plus it has a large footprint.